iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

     types: [opened, synchronize]
 ```

 Let me take you through the above file.
-First we define a `name` for our Workflow, which will be displayed in the Github Actions user interface once we run it.
+First we define a `name` for our Workflow, which will be displayed in the GitHub Actions user interface once we run it.
 Then we define a workflow environment variable called `NODE_VERSION` which you can re-use across any job in your file.

 Then we have to define a trigger for this workflow to be running.
 In our case we want to run whenever a pull request is being opened or synchronized: `on: pull_request`.
 You can configure this as per wish.
-Checkout the Github documentation to check which events are applicable for your workflow: https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#pull_request).
+Checkout the GitHub documentation to check which events are applicable for your workflow: https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#pull_request).

 ## Implement the Lint job